KasperSkytte/AutoTax/README.md

   ghcr.io/kasperskytte/autotax:latest -h
 ```

-Running the AutoTax docker container using [Singularity](https://sylabs.io/) instead is also possible (3.9 or later to be compatible with https://ghcr.io) and is as simple as:
+Running the AutoTax docker container using [Apptainer](https://apptainer.org/)/[Singularity](https://sylabs.io/) instead is also possible (singularity 3.9 or later to be compatible with https://ghcr.io) and is as simple as:
 ```
-singularity run \
+apptainer run \
   --bind ${PWD}:/autotax \
   --pwd /autotax \
   --env denovo_prefix="midas" \
   docker://ghcr.io/kasperskytte/autotax:latest -h
 ```

-Singularity has the advantage that it doesn't require elevated privileges by default like docker does.
-You can find a convenience script I've made to install singularity [here](https://github.com/KasperSkytte/bioscripts#install_singularitysh).
+Apptainer has the advantage that it doesn't require elevated privileges by default like docker does.
+You can find a convenience script I've made to install Apptainer [here](https://github.com/KasperSkytte/bioscripts#install_apptainersh).

-Setting the required [Environment variables](#environment-variables) is done by using the `-e` option with docker, fx `-e denovo_prefix="midas" -e denoise_minsize=4`, and similarly `--env` with singularity.
+Setting the required [Environment variables](#environment-variables) is done by using the `-e` option with docker, fx `-e denovo_prefix="midas" -e denoise_minsize=4`, and similarly `--env` with apptainer/singularity.

 ## Running getsilvadb.sh through a container
 Downloading the SILVA database files automagically is easiest through a container.
 With docker you can easily do so by just adding `--entrypoint getsilvadb.sh`.
-With singularity you have to use `exec` instead of `run`:
+With apptainer/singularity you have to use `exec` instead of `run`:
 ```
-$ singularity exec --bind ${PWD}:/autotax --pwd /autotax docker://ghcr.io/kasperskytte/autotax:latest getsilvadb.sh -h
+$ apptainer exec --bind ${PWD}:/autotax --pwd /autotax docker://ghcr.io/kasperskytte/autotax:latest getsilvadb.sh -h
 INFO:    Using cached SIF image
 This script downloads a desired release version of the SILVA database and makes it ready for AutoTax.
 Version: 1.0